 - Paint, stain or sealer (optional)

-- Miter saw
+- Compound Miter Saw (recommended)

-- Table saw or circular saw
+- Table Saw or Circular Saw

-- Sandpaper and sander
+- Drill and Screwdriver

-I used Birch wood edging tape to hide all the ugly edges from the table top (if you can’t find the 1/2″ tape, you can cut the tape to fit your needs).
+For a nice finishing touch, I used Birch wood edging tape to hide all the ugly edges from the table top (if you can’t find the 1/2″ tape, you can cut the tape to fit your needs).

 More ways to build your own space-saving table and storage:

-add a storage platform and wheels to a dining table for a rolling workspace
+- add a storage platform and wheels to a dining table for a rolling workspace

-build a folding portable table — a great workstation!
+- build a folding portable table — a great workstation!